-Following a national search, Gary S. May, alumnus and ECE professor, was appointed as the dean of Georgia Tech’s College of Engineering, effective July 1, 2011.
-As dean, May is responsibile for directing the nation’s largest engineering program, one that enrolls nearly 60 percent of Georgia Tech’s student body and is home to about half of its tenured and tenure-track faculty.
+Gary S. May, a College of Engineering alumnus and professor, was appointed dean of Georgia Tech’s College of Engineering effective July 1, 2011.
+As dean, May is responsibile for directing the nation’s largest engineering program, which enrolls nearly 60 percent of Georgia Tech’s student body and is home to about half of its tenured and tenure-track faculty.

 May’s field of research is computer-aided manufacturing of integrated circuits.
-He has authored over 200 technical publications, contributed to 15 books, and holds a patent on that topic.
+He holds a patent on the topic, has authored over 200 technical publications, and has contributed to 15 books.
 He has also participated in the acquisition of over $49 million in research funding, and he has graduated 19 Ph.D. students.
-In 1993, Dr. May was named Georgia Tech’s Outstanding Young Alumnus, and in 1999, he received Georgia Tech’s Outstanding Service Award.
+In 1993, May was named Georgia Tech’s Outstanding Young Alumnus, and in 1999, he received Georgia Tech’s Outstanding Service Award.
 May has won two international Best Paper Awards from IEEE Transactions on Semiconductor Manufacturing (1998 and 2000).
-In 2004, May received Georgia Tech’s Outstanding Undergraduate Research Mentor Award, as well as the Outstanding Minority Engineer Award from the American Society of Engineering Education.
+In 2004, he received Georgia Tech’s Outstanding Undergraduate Research Mentor Award, as well as the Outstanding Minority Engineer Award from the American Society of Engineering Education.
 In 2006, he received the Mentor Award from the American Association for the Advancement of Science (AAAS).
 In 2010, he was named the Outstanding Electrical Engineering Alumnus of the University of California at Berkeley.
-May is a Fellow of AAAS and the IEEE.
+May is a fellow of AAAS and the IEEE.
 He currently serves as the vice chair of the Engineering Deans Council Executive Board for the American Society for Engineering Education (ASEE).

-He received his B.S. in electrical engineering from Georgia Tech in 1985 and the M.S. and Ph.D. degrees in electrical engineering and computer science from the University of California at Berkeley in 1988 and 1991, respectively.
+He received his B.S. in electrical engineering from Georgia Tech in 1985 and the M.S. and Ph.D. degrees in electrical engineering and computer science from the University of California, Berkeley, in 1988 and 1991, respectively.

 “My vision is to create an environment where anyone with the aptitude and inclination to study engineering will want to come to Georgia Tech.
 In partnership with colleagues in the other colleges we will build a community of scholars to address the issues and challenges of the world through technology.”